spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

   * BONUS: Look into how you you might go about creating a column that can hold a default value within it and how default values work when creating new rows.

-  * BONUS: Look into how you might go about creating a column with a default value that automatically go up with each new row.
+  * BONUS: Look into how you might go about creating a column with a default value that automatically go up with each new row

-  * BONUS: Look into the concept of making a column the "primary key".
+  * BONUS: Look into the concept of making a column the "primary key"

   * ULTRA BONUS: Try to create a column called "id" in one of your tables that can contain an integer, is the primary key for the table, cannot be NULL, and automatically increments with each new row added.

-### 17. Instructor Do: The Value of Unique Values (5 min)
+### 17. Instructor Do: The Value of Unique Values (5 mins)

 * You know, that duplicate data in our table is starting to become something of an eyesore...
 Let's change that!
 Type in the following line of code which should remove the rows that contain the string "Ahmed" within the "name" column.